-I'm an owner driver, Australian Truckie.
+I'm a former owner driver, Australian Truckie.

 Although, I had no generational family background of trucking, it was something I showed an interest in.
 Thanks to my cousin (Brenton Wailes-10yrs my senior) I found a pathway to my first driving position at age 19.

 Honestly, I look back now & recognise I was a terrible operator in my early years & made many mistakes.
 To put it simply, I was uneducated, inexperienced & TOO EAGER TO IMPRESS!
 That being said I learnt a great deal in many aspects of the industry & heavy vehicles.

 -Thanks to Adams Garden Supply

 I't wasn't until I went to DHH, that I begun to learn how to be a professional driver within a large company & learn exp with carting machinery, thanks to a fellow named Rick.
 I feel, due to good work ethic, I was given the only Kenworth T350 tilt tray within the company.
 At this point I become confident as a driver.
 (2 years of driving) I very much enjoyed the work!